Driedorf

-Driedorf is a municipality in the Lahn-Dill-Kreis in Hesse, Germany.
+Driedorf (/de/) is a municipality in the Lahn-Dill-Kreis in Hesse, Germany.

 Geography

 Location

 Driedorf lies from 416 to 642 m above sea level on a tableland in the high Westerwald.

 Mademühlen

 Mademühlen has about 1,000 inhabitants and lies in the "Hessischer Westerwald" protected area and in the European protected area network Natura 2000.
 It is on the upper reaches of the Rehbach, between two reservoirs.

 Münchhausen

 Münchhausen is the first village on the Ulmbach and is blessed with extensive woodlands, which afforded prosperity in earlier times.

 Neighbouring communities

 Driedorf borders in the north on the community of Breitscheid, in the east on the town of Herborn, in the south on the community of Greifenstein (all in the Lahn-Dill-Kreis), and in the west on the communities of Oberrod, Rehe, Homberg, Waigandshain, Nister-Möhrendorf and Willingen (all in the Westerwaldkreis in Rhineland-Palatinate).

 Constituent communities

 Besides the namesake centre, there are eight other centres in Driedorf named Mademühlen, Roth, Waldaubach, Münchhausen, Hohenroth, Heisterberg, Heiligenborn and Seilhofen.